cmintert/Abyssal_TTRPG/Abyssal.md

 the shadows, making it invaluable for operations that require finesse and discretion.

-##### Specialisations
+##### Specializations

 ###### Infiltration Tactics

-This specialisation focuses on the skills required to successfully infiltrate high security areas.
+This specialization focuses on the skills required to successfully infiltrate high security areas.
 It involves understanding and evading advanced security measures such as surveillance systems and guard patrols.
 Practitioners are adept at finding and exploiting weaknesses in